Mar Thoma Syrian Church: Ordination of women and transgender people

 It is quite possible.
-But don’t expect this all of a sudden.
+But don't expect this all of a sudden.
 It may take time, but it is likely.

+Political and inter-religious engagement

+The Mar Thoma Syrian Church has been influenced by liberation and Dalit theology, emphasizing social justice, equality, and the rights of marginalized communities.
+Its positions on minority rights and social welfare have led some critics and commentators to describe the church as being sympathetic to, or aligned with, communist and other left-leaning political perspectives.

+The Mar Thoma Church and its clergy have participated in public campaigns concerning minority rights and interfaith relations.
+During protests against the Waqf (Amendment) Act, Rev. Y. T. Vinayaraj spoke in opposition to the legislation, describing it as discriminatory toward Muslims.

+Mar Thoma clergy have also participated in Islamic and interfaith events, including Ramadan programs in Qatar and India, where speakers emphasized dialogue, coexistence, and mutual respect between Christians and Muslims.

 Organizations

 Educational institutions

 Nine colleges, six higher secondary schools, one vocational higher secondary school, eight high schools, one training school, five technical institutions plus other educational institutions owned and managed by individuals and by parishes.

 Other institutions

 There are 38 social welfare institutions, 14 destitute homes, and ten hospitals.
 The Mar Thoma Theological Seminary, Kottayam (established 1926) & Karukachal (Annex), Dharmajyoti Vidyapeedom, Haryana, E.J.
 Institute of Evangelism, and 4 other institutes cater to the theological education of both the clergy and the laity.
-Three study centres at Managanam, Kottayam and Trivandrum for arranging regular study programs and to provide opportunities for creative dialogue between Church and society on various ethical, moral, social and religious issues.
+Three study centres at Managanam, Kottayam and Trivandrum for arranging regular study programs and to provide opportunities for creative dialogue between church and society on various ethical, moral, social and religious issues.
 The religious education of children is looked after by the Sunday School Samajam (organized in 1905) and the work among youth is carried on by the Youth Department, (the Yuvajana Sakhyam organized in 1933).
-The Church has a Women's Department (the Mar Thoma Suvisesha Sevika Sanghom organized in 1919).
+The church has a Women's Department (the Mar Thoma Suvisesha Sevika Sanghom organized in 1919).